Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 The parents attend school functions together, make decisions about the child together (the mechanics of ordinary, day-to-day parenting), and share notes regularly in co-parenting.

-They focus on being present and attentive to their child; they rise above the dispute to remain partners in parenting, ensuring that their relationship with either parent is not disrupted.
+They focus on being present and attentive to their child; they rise above the dispute to remain partners in parenting, ensuring their relationship with either parent is not disrupted.

 The Benefits of Co-parenting